 We want to provide an optimal opportunity for success for students with disabilities without compromising the quality of instruction or the self-confidence of the learner.
 Students with a disability requiring accommodations must request such services through the Office of Student Services.
 Students with disabilities must provide documentation certifying their disabilities.
-The SKYCTC disability coordinator will meet with the student to assess the need and to discuss access to accommodations.
+The SKYCTC Accessibility Services Coordinator will meet with the student to assess the need and to discuss access to accommodations.
 The coordinator will act as the liaison between the student and the instructor and act to facilitate such reasonable accommodations as may be required.

 The Rehabilitation Act of 1973 and its subsequent amendments along with the Americans with Disabilities Act (ADA) are the basis for Disability Services.
 Section 504(a) of the Rehabilitation Act of 1973 states in part: